this site is my collection of all things cocktail since 1980 • please give credit if used for media purposes • condensed

 In 1979, Murray gave up politics and moved to San Francisco to study psychology at San Francisco State University.
 While in school he worked as a waiter at Enzo’s restaurant in the Embarcadero Center then at Kimball’s—not once pushing the Cosmopolitan.
 But all that changed in 1981 when he handed his 30th resume of the day to co-owner, Tom Clendening, at a New Orleans cuisine restaurant called the Elite Café (2049 Fillmore Street).
 Murray accepted a waiter position because even in this day and time you still did not see black bartenders.
 I finally made contact with Clendening in July of 2019 and he confirmed that the Cosmopolitan was indeed invented by one of his employees.
 Murray recommended the Cosmopolitan cocktail to his customers; making the Elite Cafe (est. 1932) the first place the Cosmo was served in San Francisco.
 The first bartender Murray taught to make the Cosmo was Michael Brennan.
-(Brennan must have forgotten to renew his domain in 2019 because it appears to be defunct.
-If you would like his contact info then contact me.
+Brennan must have forgotten to renew his domain in 2019 because it is defunct.
+If you would like his contact info then ask me.
 You can read about him here, here, here, and here.
-There are other artists with the same name so I wanted to give you the correct one.)
+There are other artists with the same name so I wanted to give you the correct one.
 I spoke with Brennan (born in 1952) over the phone in 2017.
 He bartended in San Francisco for 15 years and remembered Murray, other co-workers, and of course making many Cosmopolitans.
 He did not know that he was the first in San Francisco to make one though.
 Brennan's passion has always been art.
 He started painting in the third grade.
 Today he is a famous San Francisco artist and has designed many spaces, restaurants, and bars in San Francisco.
-You can check out his latest unconventional design work at the Curio Bar that opened June of 2018 (775 Valencia Street).
+You can check out his latest unconventional design work at the Curio Bar that opened in June of 2018 (775 Valencia Street).
 As for the Elite Cafe, it went through four owners and closed in April of 2019.
 I asked Brennan for some "back in the day" photos and he replied, "The ex-wife has all of those."